sholladay/delivr/README.md

 Type: `string`

-The bucket name to use for uploading the build files to S3.
+The bucket name to use for deploying the build files to S3.

+##### deploy

+Type: `boolean`
+Default: `true` if running in CI

+Whether to deploy the build files to S3.

 ## Related